 When you get to the historic center of Helsingør, you’ll see lots of narrow cobblestone streets and well-preserved colorful houses which give the area a charming medieval character.

 The main reason why most people visit Helsingør though is the UNESCO-listed Kronborg Castle, also known as the setting of Shakespeare’s Hamlet.
-To see the interior of this Renaissance castle, you need to purchase a ticket for 95 DKK (12 Euros).
+To see the interior of this Renaissance castle, you need to purchase a ticket for 145 DKK (19 Euros).
 Some of the highlights include a collection of exquisite tapestries, a 63-meter-long banquet hall and eerie crypts hidden deep under the castle.
-Due to Covid-19 restrictions, the castle is currently closed.
+Kronborg Castle is open every day 10.00-17.00.

 If you’re not keen on paying the entrance fee, you can still walk around outside the castle, explore its bastions and moats, and enjoy the views over the Øresund Strait.